elastic/terraform-okta-aws/README.md

 * [*"Connect Okta to multiple AWS accounts"*](https://saml-doc.okta.com/SAML_Docs/How-to-Configure-SAML-2.0-for-Amazon-Web-Service#scenarioB)

 # Conventions
-This Module adheres to [Terraform Module Conventions](https://www.terraform.io/docs/modules/index.html) and has the following folder structure:
+This module adheres to [Terraform Module Conventions](https://www.terraform.io/docs/modules/index.html) and has the following folder structure:

 * **modules**: This folder contains the reusable code for this Terraform Module, broken down into one or more submodules.
 * **examples** : This folder contains examples of how to use the submodules.